Restrictions, offences and fixed-penalty notices.

 For the full list of restricted businesses and services visit Schedule 2 paragraph 13(2).

-A person responsible for carrying on a business consisting of the provision of holiday accommodation situated in the Step 2 area may open their business if accommodation is provided:
+A person responsible for carrying on a business consisting of the provision of holiday accommodation situated in the Step 3 area may open their business if accommodation is provided.

 Serving food and drink for consumption on the premises

-Take-away services and consumption of food and drink on premises outdoors is permitted in Step 2.
-Entry is permitted for payment.
+Premises serving food and drink indoors may re-open.
+Take-away services and consumption of food and drink on premises is still permitted in Step 3 areas.

 Offences and FPNs for any of these restrictions